wessenstam/gts21/euc/expand/expand.rst

    .. figure:: images/14.png

    Observe the clone exists in **Prism Element** but is not powered on.
-Select your  and observe both the OS vDisk and ID disk attached to the VM on the **Virtual Disks** tab below the VMs table in **Prism Element**.
+Select the VM and observe both the OS vDisk and ID disk attached to the VM on the **Virtual Disks** tab below the VMs table in **Prism Element**.
 Each VM appears to have its own unique read/write copy of the gold image.
 With VMs in a Machine Catalog spanning several Nutanix nodes, data locality for VM reads is provided inherently by the Unified Cache.

    .. figure:: images/15.png